awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.platform.upgrade.md

 1. Use the new environment to migrate your application\.
 In particular:
    + Find and fix any application compatibility issues that you couldn't discover during the development phase\.
    + Ensure that any customizations that your application makes using [configuration files](ebextensions.md) work correctly in the new environment\.
 These might include option settings, additional installed packages, custom security policies, and script or configuration files installed on environment instances\.
    + If your application uses a custom Amazon Machine Image \(AMI\), create a new custom AMI based on the AMI of the new platform version\.
-To learn more, see [Using a Custom Amazon Machine Image \(AMI\)](using-features.customenv.md)\.
+To learn more, see [Using a custom Amazon machine image \(AMI\)](using-features.customenv.md)\.
 Specifically, this is required if your application uses the Windows Server platform with a custom AMI, and you're migrating to a Windows Server V2 platform version\.
-In this case, see also [Migrating from Earlier Major Versions of the Windows Server Platform](dotnet-v2migration.md#dotnet-v2migration.migration)\.
+In this case, see also [Migrating from earlier major versions of the Windows server platform](dotnet-v2migration.md#dotnet-v2migration.migration)\.

    Iterate on testing and deploying your fixes until you're satisfied with the application on the new environment\.

 1. Turn the new environment into your production environment by swapping its CNAME with the existing production environment's CNAME\.
-For details, see [Blue/Green Deployments with Elastic Beanstalk](using-features.CNAMESwap.md)\.
+For details, see [Blue/Green deployments with Elastic Beanstalk](using-features.CNAMESwap.md)\.

 1. When you're satisfied with the state of your new environment in production, terminate the old environment\.
-For details, see [Terminate an Elastic Beanstalk Environment](using-features.terminating.md)\.
+For details, see [Terminate an Elastic Beanstalk environment](using-features.terminating.md)\.